lynnlangit/gcp-for-bioinformatics/7_samtools_deployments/README.md

 - **CloudRun Job** - run container on file in bucket using serverless compute job
 - **Google Batch** - run cluster of VMs from compute trigger (CloudRun or Cloud Function) - `samtools` example - [here](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/2_Virtual_Machines_&_Docker_Containers/6b_Use_Batch_API.md#how-to-do-this---samtools-example)
 	- example `job.json` file (below) uses the `samtools index` command with a public samtools container, a public bam file (from/to your bucket pattern)
-	- NOTE: replace the listed Cloud Storage bucket name and path (volume | gcs | remotePath value) with your own bucket name and your path
+		- Replace the listed Cloud Storage bucket name and path (volume | gcs | remotePath value) with your own bucket name and your path
+		- This example assumes that the files are in bucket in SAME GCP project as the Google Batch service
+		- Assign the 'Batch Agent Reporter' IAM role to the GCP service account being used by Compute Engine

 ```
 {